 - Under its current USP status, GO provides social tariff options to a number of users identified by the responsible Ministry.
-In turn, GO can claim back the net cost of providing such services, similar to what is done in a number of other European countries. - As the designated USP, GO provides two types of social services free of charge to the end user: free line rental and free Telecare service. - Following calculation clarification requests sent during the Calculation Accuracy phase, GO have revised the subscriber numbers included in the USO Model calculations.
-As a result, the social tariff claim component decreased from €327,812 (as per original claim for 2017) to €182,629 (following clarifications and adjustments during the Calculation Accuracy phase). - The users eligible for such social tariffs are identified by the Ministry for the Family, Children's Rights and Social Solidarity, which we understand provides GO with a monthly update of the subscribers entitled for such services.
-As part of the review, the MCA have obtained the Ministry's confirmation on the number of subscribers that benefitted from social tariffs during 2017 which were found to be aligned with those recorded in GO's (final) USO Model. - The cost of social tariffs has been computed as the difference between the discounted rate, which in this case is free, and the standard line retail price.
-This calculation is aligned with MCA's previous USO claim decisions that the Social Tariffs claim should be based on standard line rental charges (i.e. excluding charge for access deficit).
+In turn, GO can claim back the net cost of providing such services, similar to what is done in a number of other European countries. - As the designated USP, GO provides two types of social services free of charge to the end user: free line rental and free Telecare service. - Following clarifications sent to GO and to the Ministry for Active Ageing, the social tariff claim component has been adjusted to reflect the eligible subscriber number for the free line rental service and the free Telecare service.
+As a result, the social tariff claim component decreased from €378,104 (as calculated in GO's original claim for 2018) to €244,444, based on 2,332 free line rental users (2017: 1,743) and 1,677 free Telecare service users (2017: 1,944). - The cost of social tariffs has been computed as the difference between the discounted rate, which in this case is free, and the standard line retail price.
+This calculation is aligned with MCA's previous USO claim decisions that the Social Tariffs claim should be based on standard line rental charges.